JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7983 days**.

-And here is a just a random fact -  **Pilgrims did not eat potatoes for Thanksgiving as they thought they were poisonous**.
+And here is a just a random fact -  **The planet Venus spins opposite to the other planets in the solar system**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)